anturny/dataset_information/README.md

 # Dataset Characterization

-This repository is created for the purpose of characterizing four datasets that are commonly associated with machine learning models.
-It is more so about the data itself rather than how it is used in machine learning.
+- This repository's creation is for the purpose of characterizing four datasets that are commonly associated with machine learning models.
+It is more so about the data's origins, how it was made, what issues exist with it, and the statistics rather than how it is used in machine learning.
+- This GitHub repository was made in collaboration by [Yarah Al-Fouleh](https://github.com/yarah-yma1), [Senem Keceli](https://github.com/senem584), and [Anthony Nguyen](https://github.com/anturny).

 ## Table of Contents
 * [Requirements](#requirements)